aaronicsubstances/code-augmentor/README.md

 Code Augmentor is library that provides

-1. a markup language for text files, especially programming language source files.
+1. a markup language for text files which already have their own syntax, especially programming language source files.
 2. a way to insert generated code into source code files in a way that makes it easy to detect tampering with the generated code.
 3. a way to detect and record changes between a list of files and their corresponding dynamically specified content.